-Reduction in disturbance of birds Planning and development control using the Wyre Estuary Lagoons by restricting the presence of humans.
+using the Wyre Estuary Lagoons by restricting the presence of humans.

-Measures will process. implemented by WBC within the Nature Park and by the company responsible for the remediation of the landfill lagoons and provision of any new lagoons by the developer under agreement with WBC.
+Reduction in disturbance of birds Planning and development control Measures will process. be implemented by WBC within the Nature Park and by the company responsible for the remediation of the landfill lagoons and provision of any new lagoons by the developer under agreement with WBC.